 The shipwreck of the SS Edmund Fitzgerald on November 10, 1975, is the stuff of legend; if you ever find yourself in Michigan’s Upper Peninsula, the Great Lakes Shipwreck Museum on Whitefish Point is a must-see.
 Lightfoot’s song took some artistic liberties with the details of the sinking (for example, the ship was bound for Detroit, not Cleveland), but “The Wreck of the Edmund Fitzgerald” nonetheless pays touching tribute to the twenty-nine men who lost their lives that day.

 - Jeff Daniels

-Jeff Daniels is the pride of Chelsea, Michigan, one town over from my hometown of Dexter (both cities are in the Ann Arbor area).
+Jeff Daniels is the pride of Chelsea, Michigan, one town over from my hometown of Dexter (both cities are west of Ann Arbor).
 Daniels moved to New York in 1977, where he performed in plays on and off Broadway.
-He made his film debut in 1981’s Ragtime; he’s co-starred in films such as Something Wild, Dumb and Dumber, Pleasantville, The Hours, Looper and The Martian.
-But Daniels has found his greatest success on the small screen, starring in such acclaimed series as The Newsroom, Godless and The Looming Tower.
+He made his film debut in 1981’s Ragtime; he’s co-starred in films such as Something Wild, Dumb and Dumber, Pleasantville, The Hours, Looper, and The Martian.
+But Daniels has found his greatest success on the small screen, starring in such acclaimed series as The Newsroom, Godless, and The Looming Tower.
 Daniels moved back to Chelsea in 1986 and has maintained his primary residence there ever since.
 In 1991, he formed the Purple Rose Theatre Company, named for his 1985 film The Purple Rose of Cairo.